 This is a concerning increase and a direct consequence of the lack of access to crops.

 Displacement, by its very definition, takes people away from their homes, fields, and property.
 Few displaced can build a temporary shelter and start farming as Aimée and Marie could – most of them have to rely on host families, who often only have very limited space to share.

 Even with support to build from humanitarian actors, the lack of space to build and farm pushes people to return daily or more permanently to their area of origin, running the risk of facing new attacks by armed groups.

 “We fear that the level of food insecurity may continue to increase due to the violence.
 The current level of violence negatively impacts food security by preventing people from accessing their crops,” says Martine Villeneuve.

 * Names have been changed to protect their identity and safety.

-The Danish Refugee Council is present in the Haut Uélé, Ituri and North Kivu provinces of DR Congo, where it responds to emergencies and seeks to enhance the protective environment around populations affected by displacement.
+The Danish Refugee Council is present in the Haut Uélé, Ituri and North Kivu provinces of DR Congo, where it responds to emergencies and seeks to enhance the protective environment around populations affected by displacement with the support of ECHO, BHA and the United Nations.
 These interventions focus on protection, water, hygiene and sanitation, shelter and non-food items programming, livelihoods, education in emergencies and peacebuilding.

 In the first six months of 2020 alone, nine massacres were recorded in the areas of Djugu and Mahagi in DR Congo's Ituri province.
 The atrocities were accompanied by continuous attacks, ambushes, and lootings carried out by the numerous armed groups operating in the area.
 With the technical and financial support of EU Humanitarian Aid, DRC was able to help communities develop coping strategies and start rebuilding their lives.